What Is a Split-Level House?

-Whether you’re looking in rural areas, suburbs, or something closer to the city, these homes are very commonplace and popular for a number of reasons.
-So, even if you’re not quite sure what kind of house you want to call home, you’ll probably come across at lease one split-level house when considering your options.
+Whether you’re looking in rural areas, suburbs, or something closer to the city, these style of homes are very commonplace and popular for a number of reasons.
+So, even if you’re not quite sure what kind of house you want to call home, you’ll probably come across at least a few split-level houses when considering your options.

 But what is a split-level house?

-Simply put, a split-level house is one with staggered levels.
+Simply put, a split-level house is one with staggered levels and an entryway or front door that opens in the center of the two levels.

 Typically, this means that, upon entering through the front door, you’ll be greeted by a staircase that goes up to the bedroom level and another that will take you to the basement area.